 - 5. Change the values in your stamp-specific .ini file to match your specific environment.
 You must supply a value for each CHANGEME token in the file.
 In addition, the IP addresses and the Subscription Manager Pool IDs must be changed to match your deployment.
-Each section will have a brief description of the attributes. - Note: Instance HA and Ephemeral storage selections must both be performed at installation Ø time, as Dell EMC does not support changing these settings post-installation. - 6.
+Each section will have a brief description of the attributes. - Note: Instance HA and Ephemeral storage selections must both be performed at installation time, as Dell EMC does not support changing these settings post-installation. - Note: Numa and Hugepages features can be installed during automated deployment.
+Refer to Appendix D and E of this guide for additional information. - Note: SR-IOV feature can be installed after the solution has been deployed.
+Refer to Dell EMC Ready Bundle for Red Hat OpenStack NFV Platform SR-IOV User Guide for additional information. - Note: OVS-DPDK can be installed during automated deployment.
+Refer to Appendix F of this Guide for additional information. - 6.
 Edit the stamp-specific .properties file: